Want to Get Better at Strategy Games? Join the Military!

 ATTENTION!
 Fall in line recruit and stand up straight.
 This isn't a game!

-Fighting a Virtual War
+Getting Better at Games by Fighting a Virtual War

 According to former US platoon leader Bryant Chambers, war games provide the "same operate conditioning" as a real battle scenario.
 Although he adds the caveat that games can't truly recreate the emotions of battle, he suggests that the stimuli and response mechanisms are similar.
 From this, Chambers has found that games allow ex-military personnel to satisfy the "cognitive and behavioral" responses they've been conditioned to think and feel.